matiasvallejosdev/desafio-planeta-rest-api/docs/README.md

 ClimateChallengeAPI gives you fully control access to many endpoints to be accessed inside the video game.
 It has, pieces, slots, questions, answers and topics to handle the video game.

 This documentation describes all the available API calls and properties of the returned objects.
-If you have any questions, please reach out to **contact@desafioplaneta.com**
+If you have any questions, please reach out to **contact@desafioplaneta.com.**

 > At this time the bees-tat API is unstable.
-This means that the way it works and the data it returns may change at any time.
+This means that the way it works, and the data it returns may change at any time.
 Breaking changes are rare, but do happen.
 Proper versioning will be introduced in a future release.

 # Understanding database

 This database was designed to build a game.
 The objective is support the data necessary to build the game.
-It is not related to users.
+It is unrelated to users.

 The database has two purposes.
 First, it provides a list of topics and games that are necessary to build the game.
 Second, it provides all the necessary for the questions and answers.
 Each trivia was connected with a topic.
 Besides, each topic will be connected with a game that will save the images url, sprites and all metadata needed to start a new game.